Skip to content

 Various bad_if* selection options available

-bad_if_regexp is matched against the ifDescr value as a regular expression.
+bad_if_regexp matches the ifDescr value as a regular expression.

-bad_ifname_regexp is matched against the ifName value as a regular expression.
+bad_ifname_regexp matches the ifName value as a regular expression.

-bad_ifalias_regexp is matched against the ifAlias value as a regular expression.
+bad_ifalias_regexp matches the ifAlias value as a regular expression.

 lnms config:set good_if.+ FastEthernet